johnosmond/breakdance-issues/README.md

 The 'active' settings also do not bubble up to the parent when a submenu page is active.

-To be clear, the 'active' settings apply to the top-level menu item when that page is the active page, but when any of the items in the drop-down is the active page, neiter the item in the drop-down nor the parent at the top get the 'active' settings applied to them.
+To be clear, the 'active' settings apply to the top-level menu item when that page is the active page, but when any of the items in the drop-down is the active page, neither the item in the drop-down nor the parent at the top get the 'active' settings applied to them.

 ### Issue #2